Touchdown barrage buries Sun Devils

 The 63 points were the most ever scored by Nebraska in a half and the 508 yards were also a Husker school record.

-By the conclusion of the game, Nebraska had roiled up 686 yards, while eight players scored touchdowns.
+By game’s end, Nebraska had rolled up 686 yards.
+Eight players scored touchdowns.

 The offensive fireworks were led by quarterback Tommie Frazier, who completed seven of 10 passes for 191 yards and two touchdowns and rushed for 45 yards and two scores.
-The 191 yards represented the third-best passing day of Frazier’s career, while the 292 yards passing by Nebraska was the sixth-best team total in school history.
+The 292 yards passing by Nebraska was the sixth-best team total in school history.

 On the ground, Husker I-backs Childs and Ahman Green each passed the 100-yard mark.
 Childs posted 143 yards and two touchdowns, and Green added 111 yards and two scores.